Career

 Unskilled ₹7,660 ₹2,268 ₹9,928 ₹331

-Current Minimum Wages for Workers in Slate Pencil Manufacturing
+Minimum Wages MP for Workers in Slate Pencil Manufacturing

 MP has a good amount of slate deposits in India.
 This is why it is a hub for slate pencil manufacturing.
 The Mandsaur area is the leading producer for slate pencils.
 So here is a list of Minimum Wages in Madhya Pradesh for slate pencil manufacturing: